Chameleons Can Eat These Fruits & Vegetables

 While these foods probably won’t kill your chameleon outright they can cause other problems like either being too high in fat, like avocado, prohibit the absorption of calcium, be too acidic like tomatoes or are from the nightshade family of plants and are best avoided due to toxicity.

-Insects should be gut load with vegetables and greens on the recommended list above at every feeding time.
+Insects should be gut load with vegetables and greens on the recommended list at every feeding time.

 Remember though don’t be despondent if your chameleon refuses to eat them at all because most chameleons won’t eat fruit and vegetables directly offered to them and will just stick to eating insects.